yusuphjoluwasen/iOS-Developer-Portfolio/README.md

  ### 👋 Hi!
-I'm a self-taught freelance/indie iOS Developer.
+I'm an iOS Developer.
 Here's a bit of what I've been working on.

 # [LincApp](https://apps.apple.com/us/developer/lincapp/id1651773391)
 (Contract Work)